zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: 0.25

 ## PrefabConfig

-### RopeLadderEjectionPoint
-- Description: The place the player is placed after they leave the ladder.
-Defaults to Y +0.25 and Z +0.5 meaning you are placed forwards of the ladder.
-- Default Value: {"x":0.0,"y":0.0,"z":0.0}

 ### startingPiece
 - Description: Allows you to customize what piece the raft initializes with.
 Admins only as this can be overpowered.